 Vegan Banana-Coconut Cream Pie

-However, I have to say this one was a bit of a challenge, and here’s why.
+I have to say, one part of this recipe was a bit of a challenge, and here’s why.
 I was gung-ho on making my own coconut whipped cream.
-I bought 2 of the most expensive cans of superior quality coconut milk, popped them in the fridge for 24 hours, scooped out all the creamy goodness on top, and proceeded to beat the hell out of that coconut cream.
-Ideally, you would end up with a creamy, fluffy whipped cream.
+I bought 2 of the most expensive cans of superior quality coconut milk that I could find, popped them in the fridge for 24 hours, scooped out all the creamy goodness on top, and proceeded to beat the hell out of that coconut cream to make it fluffy.
 However, that is not what had happened.
-I tried whipping it with my electric beater, but all I could get out of it was a gritty cream and coconut mess throughout the apartment.
+I tried whipping it with my electric beater, but all I could get out of it was a gritty cream and coconut mess spread throughout the apartment.
 I’m still picking up the little droplets of coconut milk.
 Getting frustrated, I then proceeded to put it in the blender.
 Somehow, I managed to curdle coconut milk!
 I didn’t even know it could do that!
 The solids began to separate from the liquid, and I believe what happened after that was coconut butter.
-So, to save yourself the headache of trying to make a coconut whipped cream, buy it.
+So, to save yourself the headache of trying to make a coconut whipped cream, just buy it.
 I ended up buying the So Delicious brand of coconut whipped cream, which was great and was quite fluffy, hassle-free, and costed less than the 2 cans of coconut milk.

 Other than the coconut whipped cream, there is nothing complicated about this Banana-Coconut Cream Pie.
 It really is quite easy to assemble and make.
 The only thing is that it is not one of those last-minute pies before having people over.
 It takes at least 2-3 hours to set properly, so make sure you time it correctly.

-*Oh and just a little side note.
-I wanted to apologize in advance for the misrepresentation fo the picture.
+*Just a little side note.
+I want to apologize in advance for the misrepresentation of the picture.
 There are indeed bananas at the bottom of this pie dish but when I took this picture, for some reason, they didn’t show.
 Oops!… It will obviously have to be a reshoot but but until then I’m going to use this shot.
 I promise, they were there, but I must have cut the piece in between 2 slices of bananas.
 Just an FYI.
 It is however, very delicious!

 - 10 inch pie pan